Do you have a rocky relationship with Instagram? Are you having a love and hate affair with Instagram?

 8 Instagram Survival Tips

-Since this post is not the normal social media post, I decided to stay consistent and write some tips that have nothing to do with hashtags, captions, or how to gain 10 million followers.
+Since this post is not a normal social media post, I decided to stay consistent and write some tips that have nothing to do with hashtags, captions, or how to gain 10 million followers.
 You can find those blog posts all over Pinterest and some of them can actually help you grow your Instagram.

 These are survival tips to help keep you sane during your unstable affair with Instagram.
 There will be times you will need an Instagram break and when you do, remember these tips.